cthissen/Drex-MATLAB/README.md

  USAGE

  INPUT:
- The code does not require input arguments.
+ The code does not require input arguments and can be run by calling the program the commandline or pushing the green "Run" button.
  The user specifies two types of parameters in the following sections.
 The first type of parameters relates to the olivine aggregate, such as the number of olivine crystals and the stress exponent.
 These parameters are defined in the next section as part of the "Grain" structure.
 Default values and alternative options are also discussed.

  The second type of input parameter relates to the imposed deformation.
  The user may choose from among the pre-defined deformation gradient